Electrical Flows over Spanning Trees: A 2-Approximation for Uniform Grid

 \begin{proof} For square grids with uniform loads, the approximation result follows immediately from Lemmas~\ref{lemma:Lower_triangle} and \ref{lemma:Upper_triangle}.
 Moreover, for the rectangular grid with uniform loads, we can apply the \minmin\ algorithm on the lower and upper triangle parts, and use the middle section to connect the two triangles simply by parallel disjoint paths.
-Then the analysis would go through exactly as the square case.
+The analysis is then similar to the square case.

 For non-uniform loads, we consider the uniform counterpart of this instance, which is the same graph with $d_i=d_{\min}$ for all $i\in V\backslash\{r\}$.
 Running the \textsc{\textsc{Min-min}} algorithm on this uniform case outputs a tree $T$ whose loss is at most twice of the optimal tree in the uniform setting (call the optimal tree $T^*_u$, and its loss $OPT_u$).
 Let $f$ and $\tilde{f}$ be the electrical flows on tree $T$ with the actual and modified loads, respectively; then we have $\tilde{f}\leq f\leq \alpha \tilde{f}$.
-This gives the following inequality regarding energies:
+This gives the following inequality regarding energies: $\E(f)\leq \alpha^2\E(\tilde{f})\leq \alpha^2\big(2+\bigO(\frac{1}{\log n})\big)OPT_u$.

 It only remains to argue that $OPT_u\leq OPT$, where $OPT$ is the loss of the optimal tree (call it $T^*$) in the original instance.
-This is true because if we reduce the loads on $T^*$ to $d_{\min}$, we decrease its loss, but on the other hand, the resulting energy should still be more than $OPT_u$, by the optimality assumption of $OPT_u$.
+This is true because if we reduce the loads on $T^*$ to $d_{\min}$, we decrease its loss, but on the other hand, the resulting energy should still be more than $OPT_u$, by the optimality assumption of $OPT_u$. \end{proof}

 Note that $\alpha$ in the above approximation captures the ratio between the biggest and the smallest loads, and is usually independent of $n$ in practice (typically, loads do not vary a lot in a realistic scenario).
-However, for the sake of completeness, the above approximation ratio can be thought of as $\min \{2\alpha^2,n\}$, where $n$ comes from the general result of Theorem~\ref{thm:spt} in the case of a big $\alpha$. \end{proof}
+The above approximation ratio can be thought of as $\min \{2\alpha^2,n\}$, where $n$ comes from the general result of Theorem~\ref{thm:spt} in the case of a large $\alpha$.